donmichelangelo/check_mail_delivery/README.md

 Very handy if you want to check if the mails of your server may arrive the Inbox of the major mailproviders (or actually any other provider)!
 <br>
 <br>
-Comes with presets for the following profiles:
+Comes with presets for the following providers:
 - Hotmail/Outlook.com
 - Gmail
 - Yahoo